selfdefined/web-app/11ty/content-warning-guidelines/index.md

 Content warnings and trigger warnings are sometimes used interchangeably to warn the reader/user when a topic that may cause an undesirable feeling or reaction.
 We opt to use content warning as trigger warning is more specific (and makes the assumption that the reader/user will be triggered).

-This however is very hard to gauge.
-People can have very different reactions, just as they may have very different personal experiences, with any topic that you may discuss.
-Their form follows the same rules though and so for this reason we will be using the term Content Warning for these guidelines.

 ## When to give a Content Warning